 Want to substitute the asparagus?
 This recipe is an easy way to add flavor to any cooked vegetables you have on hand.
-Try tossing steamed broccoli or cauliflower in this same lemon butter mixture for a quick and easy vegetable side dish.
+Try tossing steamed broccoli, cauliflower, or cooked green beans in this same lemon butter mixture for a quick and easy vegetable side dish.

 Choosing your asparagus

 Very thin asparagus is easy to overcook - I recommend using this size in a raw salad instead.
-Thick asparagus is best when oven roasted or grilled.
-Thick asparagus and has less flavor, so it's not ideal for boiling.
+Thick asparagus is best for oven roasting or grilling.
+Thick asparagus also has less flavor, so it's not ideal for boiling.

 If you've never worked with asparagus before, it is very easy to prepare.
 An asparagus spear will have a harder, woody end, which needs to be trimmed before preparing.